-In 2018, the Illinois Silver Search Task Force continued to host its website. www.silversearchillinois.org, as the website for all the Endangered Missing Persons This website is maintained advisories. through a partnership with the Illinois Alzheimer's Association.
-The website provides the most up to date information on endangered missing persons.
+In 2019, the Illinois Silver Search Task Force website, www.silversearchillinois.org, continued to provide the most up-to-date information about all the Endangered Missing Persons advisories.
+This website is maintained through a partnership with the Illinois Alzheimer's Association.
+The website posts the photo and names of all active advisories in real time.
+The website also provides law enforcement with a toolkit and procedures for use of the Silver Search program.

 With the help of the Illinois Broadcasters Association, a statewide public awareness campaign was launched in November 2017.
 Radio and television public service commercials were filmed to promote the Silver Search program.
-Radio and television stations across Illinois will air commercials on their airwaves throughout 2018 and continue into 2019.
+Radio and television stations across Illinois aired commercials on their airwaves throughout 2018 and into the first part of 2019.